luizfeldmann/ScilabAudioModulate/README.md

 # ScilabAudioModulate

- Scilab script captures audio from microphone and plots the spectrum in baseband and FM-passband
+Scilab script captures audio from microphone and plots the baseband, PM and FM spectrum